Georgia Heroin Rehab Center

 After detoxification, proper treatment involves a mixture of medication, talk therapy, and job support.
 Through these additional steps in the treatment process, we assist patients with avoiding temptation.
 In fact, each day at Mount Sinai is filled with activities and tasks related to healing so that patients do not have time to think about their addiction or plan to take heroin.

 At Mount Sinai, we have some of the top doctors in the United States to supervise your detox and guide you through the recovery process.
-For more information, call (800) 353-4673 or contact us online.
+For more information about our Georgia heroin rehab program, call (800) 353-4673 or contact us online.